HumanlyInc/anydb-api-sdk-ts/README.md

 # AnyDB SDK

-TypeScript/JavaScript SDK for interacting with AnyDB API.
-Provides a simple and type-safe way to manage records, databases, teams, and files in AnyDB (www.anydb.com).
+Official TypeScript/JavaScript SDK for [AnyDB](https://www.anydb.com) - The flexible, API-first database platform.
+Provides a simple and type-safe way to manage records, databases, teams, and files.

+[AnyDB](https://www.anydb.com) is a powerful, spreadsheet-like database that combines the flexibility of spreadsheets with the power of a database.
+Build custom applications, automate workflows, and integrate with your existing tools.

 ## Installation